 We would like you to research a famous tower of your choice (see examples below).
-Can you use the name of the tower as the title, add information about the tower which should include when it was made, where it was made, who made it, why it was made, how it was made and why you have chosen this particular tower, please also include images of the tower in your research.
+Can you use the name of the tower as the title, add information about the tower which should include: when it was made, where it was made, who made it, why it was made, how it was made and why you have chosen this particular tower (please also include images of the tower in your research).

 The second part of your assignment is to make your own tower using anything appropriate you can find at home (see examples below).
-You could use card, Lego, dried spaghetti, dominoes, cuddly toys, tin cans, food e.g. make a profiterole tower or anything suitable.
+You could use card, Lego, dried spaghetti, dominoes, cuddly toys, tin cans, food or anything else that is suitable.
 The more extraordinary the materials the better.
-Try to think about the overall shape and form of your tower and how to construct it and don't forget the tower should be aesthetically pleasing (it should look good).
-Composition, in this case, is how you put your tower together.
+Try to think about the overall shape and form of your tower, how to construct it and don't forget the tower should be aesthetically pleasing (it should look good).
 Once completed, take a photo and put it with the rest of your work in either a Power Point or Word document.
 Good luck and enjoy.